phabee/coursera-getting-and-cleaning-data/README.md

 This section provides the description of the files within this repo.

 ### The R-Script 'run_analysis.R'
-This is the r-script which takes the data and performs the following steps:
+The script assumes, that the zip-content of the link provided at the bottom of this file has been decompressed and the 'UCI HAR Dataset' Folder is present in the working directory.
+The script reads then performs the following steps as required.
+It:

 1. Merges the training and the test sets to create one data set.
 1. Extracts only the measurements on the mean and standard deviation for each measurement.